ryepdx/toggl-cli/README.txt

 Move the example config to ~/.togglrc and edit appropriately, or run the program which will generate a ~/.togglrc for editing.

+If you're like me and you want to use your API token instead of putting your username and password in a plaintext file, just set the username in the config file to your API token and the password to `api_token`.

 Limitations
 -----------